Five Reasons to Stay in A Relationship (And Five Reasons to Leave)

 It’s difficult to decide to leave a relationship.
 So many factors get in the way of making a decision, and many of those aspects may not even be about your bond.
 For instance, there are financial matters, possible medical/psychological complications, children to consider, and the prospect of being alone.

 While there are valid reasons for some to leave, what causes others to stay?
 Many default to the vows they made committing to “till death do us part.”
 But what about feelings of love?
 It’s probably the most important one for most people.
-We’ve all have heard that love conquers all, but some situations are just too damaged or broken to repair.
+We’ve all heard that love conquers all, but some situations are just too damaged or broken to repair.